JustArion/DeathMustDieMods/StarCruxExpansion/readme.md

 - Add own page in the Star Crux for modded challenges
   - Add custom modded challenges
 - Have the challenges appear properly in-game
+- Save modded realms' points on page navigate

 To Do:
-- Save modded realms' points on page navigate
 - Further refactorings for code quality and expandability in the future.
 (Mostly done in the form of builders)
+- More challenges for Realm Expansion #1

+[!NOTE]
+Save data is stored at `...\Death Must Die\BepInEx\config\dawn.dmd.starcruxexpansion.cfg`

 ### Alterations: